 - a community mental health nurse – a nurse with specialist training in mental health conditions

-Your psychiatrist will carry out a full assessment to diagnose any underlying mental health condition that could be causing your symptoms.
-This will help them when planning your treatment.
+Your psychiatrist will carry out a full assessment to help identify and diagnose any underlying mental health condition that could be causing your symptoms.
+This will help when planning your treatment for psychosis.

-Someone who has had psychotic episodes in the past may have been assigned a social worker (someone who works in social services), so try to contact them to express your concerns.
+Someone who has had psychotic episodes in the past may have been assigned a mental health worker, who works in mental health or social services, so try to contact them.

-In severe cases of psychosis, people can be compulsorily detained at hospital for assessment and treatment under the Mental Health Act (1983).
+If someone has very severe psychosis, they can be compulsorily detained at hospital for assessment and treatment under the Mental Health Act (1983).

 Mental Health Act (1983)

-- they have a mental disorder of a nature or degree that makes admission to hospital appropriate
+- have a mental disorder of a nature or degree that makes admission to hospital appropriate

-- they should be detained in the interests of their own safety or for the protection of others, or both for their safety and other’s protection
+- should be detained in the interests of their own safety, for the protection of others, or both

-Two doctors need to agree on the above assessment.
-Depending on the nature of the mental health disorder and the individual's circumstances, the length of time that a person can be sectioned is:
+Depending on the nature of the mental health disorder and the individual's circumstances, the length of time a person can be sectioned is:

 - 72 hours